• Home /

 ACTS 14 THE ACTS OF CHRIST THROUGH THE APOSTLES BY THE POWER OF THE HOLY SPIRIT (21)

 Last week we saw that intimacy with God leads to a vision from God to carry out with God.
 If we try to carry out the vision God has given us without ongoing intimacy with Him we lose the power of God to fulfill His mission.
-But before we move on to chapter 14, I want to look deeper into Acts 13:2 as it relates to sensing God's leading for how He calls us to serve Him.
+But before we move on to chapter 14, I want to look deeper into Acts 13:2 as it relates to sensing God& 39;s leading for how He calls us to serve Him.
 "While they were ministering to the Lord and fasting, (a picture of worship/intimacy with God) the Holy Spirit said, "Set apart for Me Barnabas and Saul for the work to which I have called them" (a picture of missions with God).

 What does it mean to "minister to the Lord?"
-We don't think of the Lord needing our ministry to Him.
-And though He doesn't need our ministry to Him He wants our ministry to Him: thanks for what He has done; praise for Who He is and words and expressions of love in response to His passionate love for us.
+We don& 39;t think of the Lord needing our ministry to Him.
+And though He doesn& 39;t need our ministry to Him He wants our ministry to Him: thanks for what He has done; praise for Who He is and words and expressions of love in response to His passionate love for us.
 "But be filled with the Spirit, 19 speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; 20 always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father."
 (Eph.5:19-20) "Serve the LORD with gladness; Come before Him with joyful singing.
 4 Enter His gates with thanksgiving And His courts with praise.
 Give thanks to Him, bless His name."(See Psalm 100)

-From the beginning of the book of Acts (and the whole Bible) to the end we see God's nature – relational intimacy within the Trinity and with His people, and His missionary heart as He is always seeking His lost children to gather them to His heart.
+From the beginning of the book of Acts (and the whole Bible) to the end we see God& 39;s nature - relational intimacy within the Trinity and with His people, and His missionary heart as He is always seeking His lost children to gather them to His heart.
 Here in chapter 14 we will focus on our mission with God and look at eight qualities seen in Paul and Barnabas to emulate as we are on mission with God.
-(See John MacArthur on Acts 14 – http://www.gty.org)
+(See John MacArthur on Acts 14 - http://www.gty.org)

 In Acts 14 MacArthur sees eight qualities in the lives of Paul and Barnabas that will help us "accomplish" (v.26) the mission God calls us to do.1)know and use the spiritual gifts God has given you.
 (1 Peter 4:10); 2) spiritual boldness to move through opposition; 3) serve in the power of the Spirit (Eph 5:18; Psalm 51) 4) humility, 5)persistence, 6)follow-up, 7)commitment, 8) give all the glory to God.
 Lets look at each of these as seen in Acts 14 and how we can apply these to our lives.

-1) Know and use the spiritual gifts God has given you – (1 Peter 4:10) – Paul and Barnabas moved in the gifts of preaching (vv.
-1, 3, 6, 9, 21, 25); teaching (v.21 – the King James says "taught many" rather than "made many disciples" NASB); exhortation (encouraging, challenging and even warning believers to grow and serve the Lord; vv.
+1) Know and use the spiritual gifts God has given you - (1 Peter 4:10) - Paul and Barnabas moved in the gifts of preaching (vv.
+1, 3, 6, 9, 21, 25); teaching (v.21 - the King James says "taught many" rather than "made many disciples" NASB); exhortation (encouraging, challenging and even warning believers to grow and serve the Lord; vv.
 21-22); and administration (the divine enablement to understand what makes an organization function, and the special ability to plan and execute procedures that accomplish the goals of the ministry- v.
 23).
 Paul and Barnabas also exercised the gifts of healing and miracles. (vv.
 3, 8-10).
-MacArthur and other cessationists (meaning these "sign" gifts ceased when the apostles died and the NT was completed) say these gifts are no longer available to God's people but many other men I respect say that all God's gifts are still available to His people and there is not one verse that clearly states they have ceased.
+MacArthur and other cessationists (meaning these "sign" gifts ceased when the apostles died and the NT was completed) say these gifts are no longer available to God& 39;s people but many other men I respect say that all God& 39;s gifts are still available to His people and there is not one verse that clearly states they have ceased.
 (Billy Graham, John Piper and others)

 There are lists of spiritual gifts in Romans 12 and 1 Corinthians 12 as well as the call to all believers to share our faith and to be loving and merciful, etc. But God uses us most as we exercise the particular gifts He has given us.
 There are spiritual gifts tests (which I can send to you) but many have found that the best way to discern our gifts is to start serving the Lord in ways we feel inclined and, sometimes by trial and error, see where we best serve God and His people.
-For example, I began in full time ministry with a ministry that focused on evangelism and though I saw some fruit there I have sensed more fruitfulness in the area of discipleship through teaching and exhorting God's people to grow in maturity and begin exercising their gifts to serve and glorify the Lord.
+For example, I began in full time ministry with a ministry that focused on evangelism and though I saw some fruit there I have sensed more fruitfulness in the area of discipleship through teaching and exhorting God& 39;s people to grow in maturity and begin exercising their gifts to serve and glorify the Lord.
 (2 Tim.
 2:2; Eph.
 4:11-13)

 2) Spiritual boldness to move through opposition (v.2-3) - MacArthur says this is a quality all believers need to have because the world, the devil and the flesh are always opposing the work of God.
 The word bold, boldly or boldness is seen many times (40 to 50) in Acts and the epistles describing the saints.

-3) Serve in the power of the Spirit by experiencing the free flow of the power of God (vv.8-10) – This means 1)dependence on God; 2) submission to God and 3) keeping short accounts with God versus unconfessed and un-repented sin that blocks the flow of God's Spirit.
+3) Serve in the power of the Spirit by experiencing the free flow of the power of God (vv.8-10) - This means 1)dependence on God; 2) submission to God and 3) keeping short accounts with God versus unconfessed and un-repented sin that blocks the flow of God& 39;s Spirit.
 (Eph 5:18; Psalm 51; 1 Peter 4:11)

-4) Humility (vv.14-15) – ["The great temptation that immediately follows effective gifts and boldness and power is pride.
+4) Humility (vv.14-15) - "The great temptation that immediately follows effective gifts and boldness and power is pride.
 Humility is knowing that everything that happened for the good was God, and everything that happened for the bad was you."
-MacArthur] Paul and Barnabas quickly and humbly rejected the worship of the crowds and pointed them to God and God alone.
+MacArthur Paul and Barnabas quickly and humbly rejected the worship of the crowds and pointed them to God and God alone.
 We are thankful and even excited that God would use us but we are never arrogant about our accomplishments for God.
 As Paul says later (2 Cor.
 4:7) we are jars of clay "so that the surpassing greatness of the power will be of God and not from ourselves."

 6) Follow-up - teaching and grounding them in the Word, exhorting them to grow and serve the Lord, organizing the church with leaders and commending them to the Lord. (vv.
 21-23) they returned to Lystra and to conium and to Antioch, 22 strengthening the souls of the disciples, encouraging them to continue in the faith, and saying, "Through many tribulations we must enter the kingdom of God."
 23 When they had appointed elders for them in every church, having prayed with fasting, they commended them to the Lord in whom they had believed."
 The Great Commission says we are to make disciples not just lead people to salvation.
 And this was dangerous work because they had already stirred up the unbelieving Jews and it was likely that they would experience even more persecution.
 But they went anyway knowing that these new believers needed to be strengthened in the Word and provided with spiritual leaders (church planting/organization) for their ongoing growth and outreach to those around them.